Nipple Surgery and Areolae Reduction

 Loss of sensation

-While rare, sensation loss can occur in the weeks following surgery and will usually return to the nipple within 3 to 6 months after surgery.
+Whilst rare, sensation loss can occur in the weeks following surgery and will usually return to the nipple within 3 to 6 months after surgery.

 Not sure where to start?